Upcoming Events › Summer concert

 Unlike many great symphonies, Elgar’s first achieved fame nearly instantly—it was performed over 80 times in Europe and North America in its first year.
 Its popularity has endured, with over 10 recordings released in the first decade of the 21st century.
 It’s easy to see why.
 As the Evening Standard wrote in 1908: “The composer has written a work of rare beauty, sensibility, and humanity, a work understandable by all.”

 “It’s where we all gather: it’s the center of town life

 With picnic basket, folding chairs, blanket, and our two kids in tow, we find ‘our spot’ on the lawn and settle in for what we know will be a wonderful evening of music, fine dining, and chatting with friends old and new.
 As the glorious music wafts over us and the mountains start to change color in the background, we enjoy a wonderful family night out.
 And it’s free!"

 Located on the lawn next to the Paver Bar, these 30-minute chats offer insightful, entertaining introductions to the concerts 45 minutes before most performances at the Pavilion.

 For more information, visit attending a concert

-For more information, visit Festival Store
+For more information, visit Welcome Center and Store

 “Everything comes together here to create truly moving musical experiences—whether you're a devoted classical music fan, or just out for a great evening.